 Some people prefer to use a softer wax (warmer), whereas others lean toward a harder (colder) wax.
 I would just say that you should stay away from the extremes at either end of the spectrum.
 Don’t use a wax that’s too soft or too hard.
 But using any wax, regardless of temperature rating, will be better than nothing.

-I wouldn’t directly apply block wax to the scale pattern of your waxless xc skis.
-I would use a liquid or paste wax in that area to keep it from drying out over the summer.
+I know people who directly apply block wax to the scale pattern of their waxless xc skis.
+And then they’ll heat it and wipe it clear once winter rolls around.
+But this is something I’d only do if you were experienced with hot waxing xc skis.
+Otherwise, I’d just use a liquid or paste wax in that area to keep it from drying out over the summer.

 Can I Use Old Glide Wax on My Waxless Cross-Country Skis?